 Field-hunting tip

-Look in metamorphosed limestone country — that is the host setting where qandilite typically forms.
+Look in metamorphosed limestone country, the host setting where qandilite typically forms.
 If you start seeing forsterite, diopside, calcite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals habit, so train your eye for that shape before scanning the outcrop.